SoftwareSupplyChain/policies/README.md

 **🔐 Ensure there is no clear secret (password, tokens, ...) in the repository**
 - Scope: Git repository
-- Statement: No cleartext secrets shall be stored or transmitted in any codebase, application, or configuration file.
+- Statement: No cleartext secrets shall be stored or transmitted in any file of a repository.
 - Rationale: Cleartext secrets pose a significant security risk as they can be easily compromised if a system is breached.
 Storing or secrets in plain text makes it possible for unauthorized individuals to access sensitive systems and data.
 - Controls:
     - Scan all your repository files **in the whole git history (every commits)** to search for clear secrets